Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 Fortimanager_Access
 1MB@tMaN
 ```
 Great!
 So I created a directory called `db` and created files in that directory.
 In the files I added a default password.
+These users are all related to known backdoors or default password combinations for various routers.
+I briefly toyed with the thought of trying known default username/password combos, but if that was the intended solution this wouldn't be in the 'pwn' category.

 Then I proceeded to try to get a better understanding of what was going on.